-Let’s face it, college life can be expensive, and every penny counts.
-Especially when you’re spending money while not making any.
-Whether you’re taking all your dirty laundry back home when you visit your parents or joining clubs just for free food, here are a five student discounts that will help you win at adulting in college.
+Let’s face it, college life can be expensive, and every penny counts, especially when you’re spending money while not making any.
+Whether you’re taking all your dirty laundry back home when you visit your parents or joining clubs just for free food, here are five student discounts that will help you win at adulting in college.

-What do you do when you’re sick of eating cup of ramen noodles?
+What do you do when you’re sick of eating a cup of ramen noodles?
 You seek outside food.
-While this is a good way to mix up your diet and diversify your taste palate, you’re wallet tends to take a hit.
+While this is a good way to mix up your diet and diversify your taste palate, your wallet tends to take a hit.

 Pro Tip: Your student government may have scored you some additional discounts at local restaurants, and coffee shops.
 So be sure to look for your school logo for potential student discounts as well.